For software platforms, offering a best-in-class payments solution is no longer a differentiator — it is a requirement.

 Identifying a payments partner that has the flexibility to ultimately give customers what they want is paramount.
 For many platforms, automation can provide the right customer experience by minimizing interactions and interruptions.
 For others (perhaps you’re a software platform that onboards one significant customer each month), you may want to offer white-glove treatment during onboarding — the right payments partner can do that, too.

 The Ideal Approach to Payments Onboarding

-Any ISV serving its customers well knows how important payments are.
+Any software platform serving its customers well knows how important payments are.
 To get in the game, you have three options: become a PayFac yourself, combine numerous payment solutions together to introduce a poor customer and employee experience, or find the single best integrations partner — one that can meet all your customers’ payments requirements while offering a premium customer experience.